microvm/microvm-tutorial/docs/langimpl/interact.rst

     example POSIX threads, does allow the programmer to manually allocate the stack memory.

-    In the µVM, however, the relationship between a thread and a stack is not fixed.
-A thread may unbind from a stack and rebind to another stack, making it a kind of explicit light-weight context switching implemented within the µVM.
-Traps also make use of the same mechanism to switch context from a µVM program to the client.
+    In Mu, however, the relationship between a thread and a stack is not fixed.
+    A thread may unbind from a stack and rebind to another stack, making it a kind of explicit light-weight context switching implemented within Mu.
+    Traps also make use of the same mechanism to switch context from a Mu program to the client.
 This will be discussed in greater depth in the future.